p-argento/uni/BPM/BPM Lectures on BP, EPC, BPMN.md

 2. work for customers

 *2. contractor*
-A contractor is a person (or a machine) who is a task.
+A contractor is a person (or a machine) who is assigned a task.

 *-> contract*
 A contract exists between the principal and the contractor.